stiartsly/vdht/README.md

 $ make
 ```

-## How to Be inside
+## How To Be Inside

-There are servial shared libraries and executables.
+There are several shared libraries and executables listed below.

 ### 1.vdhtd